-- What special interests or hobbies do you pursue outside of school?
-What have these experiences taught you about life? - What personal experience, summer experience, school/work experience, or travel has been of significant importance to you and why? - Any additional information to emphasize?
+° • Who are yo ibutes our personal heroes, men and women you admire, and why? • What speci life? al interests or hobbies do you pursue outside of school?
+What have these experiences taught you about What perso to you and onal experience, summer experience, school/work experience, or travel has been of significant importance why?
+Any addition onal information to emphasize?
 Any accomplishments or awards to highlight?

-Self-Assessment

-Please choose five descriptive words from the list on page 3 and provide an example of how each word applies to you.

-Descriptive Word Example
+Self-Assessme Please choose five d escriptive words from the list on page 3 and provide an example of how each word applies to you.
+Descriptive Word Example their class?